 It’s the same for every attorney.
 Without our support staff we’re stuck in a wasteful loop of tasks that don’t technically need an attorney’s keen gaze and purview but now are required to have them because the attorney is the only person available.
 Besides being irritating as hell, it’s also just bad business.
 For every moment I spend copying, that’s a moment I can’t spend on a case.
 For every random phone call I take during the day, it’s a phone call to opposing counsel in a matter that I can’t make.
 Having a lawyer, the highly-paid-professionals of the law office, engage in these tasks simply isn’t cost-effective or sensible in that it severely limits not only the attorney’s ability to bill, but also to bill for work that is traditionally in the purview of a lawyer.

 Not to mention the fact that what I can define as a “manageable caseload” is lower without support staff.
 Anyone who’s ever seen my desk is aware that I jokingly refer to it as the “leaning tower of malpractice.”
 Now, to be clear, it’s not.
 I know where everything is on it, and I diary things in like three different places, but my desk is always piled high with a collection of my current cases on the corner…and middle…and behind the computer monitor…you know, really, just all over the goddamn place.
+I might look into monitor arms by visiting teknionstore.com or somewhere similar so I can pile the files everywhere without compromising monitor space.
 In the past, this was kept in check by the fact that files would actually move off of my desk over time and things in those files would get done at the hands of qualified, intelligent people who may not be attorneys but sure as shit could operate well under the supervision of one.
 Now, though?
 Well, since I’m personally responsible for typing every letter and mailing out every notice, the amount of time I have available to dedicate to any one case is significantly reduced, and therefore my ability to take on new cases is reduced in a like amount.

 Yes, due to the lack of support staff the office is suffering, I’m literally turning cases away simply because I don’t have the bolstering staff to adequately address those cases.
 I’m leaving money on the table.